FerEnoch/FerEnoch/README.md

 ### 🌍 About Me

 I'm Fernando Gómez, a passionate Web3 & Smart Contracts Developer with a strong fullstack background.
 I thrive on building robust, scalable applications—both on-chain and off—and love collaborating with teams to turn ideas into reality.
+Also playing around these days with Python + AI (fine-tuning open-source models for public administration sector use cases)

 My experience spans:
 - **Web3 & Blockchain:** Solidity, Foundry, Ethers.js, Ethereum, Chainlink, smart contract security, dApp development